 A home fire is reported every 86 seconds.
 Despite this threat, families rarely practice home fire drills, and nearly half of parents report their children do not know what to do in the event of a fire.

-Home Fire Drill Day, a safety observance developed by Nationwide in partnership with NSC and other organizations, will be held at the end of Fire Prevention Week, on Oct.
-14, 2017.
-Families are encouraged to practice home fire drills and take advantage of tools and resources offered at
+Home Fire Drill Day, a safety observance developed by Nationwide in partnership with NSC and other organizations, is held at the end of Fire Prevention Week each year in October.
+But families can practice home fire drills any time and take advantage of tools and resources offered at

 - Step-by-step instructions for doing a home fire drill

 - Games to make the experience memorable for kids

 - Worksheet to help you draw a floor plan of your home

 - Video of a fire drill in action

 - Family pledge to practice a home fire drill twice a year